Coup de grâce: Animal euthanasia

 If large animals—such as horses, cattle, and deer—are seriously injured, some veterinarians will kill them with firearms.
 This is a legal animal euthanasia method if performed properly.

 This may be performed by means of shooting the animal in the forehead with the bullet directed down the spine through the medulla oblongata, resulting in instant death.
 The risks are minimal if carried out by skilled personnel in a suitable location, or by using a captive bolt gun.

 Firing squad

-After Jesuit priest Miguel Agustín Pro was shot by a firing squad in 1927, he was wounded, but still alive, so a soldier shot him point blank as a coup de grâce.
+When Jesuit priest Miguel Agustín Pro was shot by a firing squad in 1927, he was only wounded, so a soldier shot him point blank in a coup de grâce.

-With firing squad executions, in the past, after the squad fired, the squad's officer may have shot the prisoner with a pistol or rifle at point blank if the initial volley turns out not to be immediately fatal.
+With firing squad executions, in the past, after the squad fired, the squad's officer may have shot the prisoner with a pistol or rifle at point blank if the initial volley was not fatal.

 Seriously wounded prisoners of war

 There have been cases where soldiers have shot and killed seriously wounded enemy soldiers who they have captured.
 Their rationale for shooting seriously wounded prisoners of war varies and may include the desire to end their suffering or revenge.

 In the 2020s, a soldier giving a coup de grâce to kill an incapacitated or seriously wounded soldier would be a war crime.
 The laws of war mandate caring for the incapacitated and prohibit mercy killing.